Andrija Štampar: International activities

-In 1936, he received an offer from the secretary general of the League of Nations for the post of an expert at the Health Organization in Geneva.
+In 1936, he received an offer from the League of Nations secretary general for the post of an expert at the Health Organization in Geneva.
 In 1938, he received an invitation from Harvard University in Boston, where he delivered a lecture.
 After Boston, he toured a great part of North America and lectured on hygiene and social medicine at a series of universities (Yale, Cornell, Johns Hopkins, Cincinnati, Vanderbilt, McHarry, Tulane, Texas, Los Angeles, Berkeley, Portland, Minnesota, Toronto, McGill, Columbia, Galvestone).

 The International Health Conference held in New York in the summer of 1946 was attended by the official representatives of 51 nations.
-With only a few minor alterations, they accepted the draft of the World Health Organization (WHO).
+With only a few minor alterations, they accepted the World Health Organization (WHO) draft.
 The First World Health Assembly was called with the ratification of the WHO Constitution.
-It was in session from 24 June to 24 July 1948. in Geneva, Štampar was elected as the first president of the assembly unanimously.
-At the 8th regular session of WHO in Mexico City, in 1955, Štampar was awarded the Leon Bernard Foundation Prize and Medal, the greatest international recognition of merit in the field of social medicine.
+It was in session from 24 June to 24 July 1948.
+In Geneva, Štampar was elected as the first president of the assembly unanimously.
+At the 8th regular session of the WHO in Mexico City, in 1955, Štampar was awarded the Leon Bernard Foundation Prize and Medal, the greatest international recognition of merit in the field of social medicine.

-A statue has been dedicated to Dr. Štampar in Morocco for his work in curing malaria.
+A statue has been dedicated to Štampar in Morocco for his work in curing malaria.

 Zagreb

 Andrija Štampar founded the School of Public Health in Zagreb in 1927.

 By the decree of 5 March 1939, eight years after his election as full professor of hygiene and social medicine in Zagreb, he finally became a professor at Zagreb University.
-Elected by the council of the medical school in Zagreb, Štampar became the dean of the school for the academic year 1940/41.
+Elected by the council of the medical school in Zagreb, Štampar became the school's dean for the academic year 1940/41.
 With the energy so characteristic of him, he set to work on the reform of medical training.

 On the third day of the occupation of Zagreb, Štampar was arrested by the Ustaša police.
 Released, he was arrested again by the German police and sent to Graz, where he was imprisoned and interned until the arrival of the Soviet Red Army.
 On his return in May 1945, he resumed his duty as professor of hygiene and social medicine at the medical school and became head of the School of Public Health in Zagreb.

 Štampar was the rector of Zagreb University for the academic year 1945/46.
-In 1952, he was again elected the dean of the medical school, for 5 years consecutively.
-He also had an important role in founding of the medical school at Rijeka in 1955.
+In 1952, he was again elected the medical school dean for 5 consecutive years.
+He also had an important role in founding the medical school at Rijeka in 1955.